amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 Your previous `watch` command will reveal additional workloads and services as your Ingress Controller instance comes online.
 You will observe your new service object is of type LoadBalancer, with the EXTERNAL-IP column identifying the associated AWS Load Balancer.

-After a 2-3 mins the load balancer will begin returning "404 Not Found" responses.
-This is the expected response as there are no routing rules in place yet.
+After 2-3 mins the load balancer will begin returning "404 Not Found" responses.
+This is the expected response since no Ingress rules have been applied to NGINX yet.
 ```
-elb_dnsname=$(kubectl -n ingress-nginx get service ingress-nginx-controller -o jsonpath='{.status.loadBalancer.ingress[0].hostname}')
+elb_dnsname=$(oc -n nginx-ingress get service nginxingress-sample-nginx-ingress -o jsonpath='{.status.loadBalancer.ingress[0].hostname}')
 curl -L http://${elb_dnsname}
 ```